 Anyway, so I tested it off-road and did my thing, after which I headed back home, driving on the tarmac highway.

-Everything was going fine, however, I happened to notice the vehicles handling just seemed slightly “tauter”, more “compressed” than before.
+Everything was going fine, however, I happened to notice the vehicle handling was slightly “tauter”, more “compressed” than before.
 After taking a few turns, I thought I heard some weird noises emanating from my rear tires.
-It had chunky BF AT’s fitted.
-I slowed down a bit and poked my head out the window to try and see what’s up, only to realize, I’ve been driving in 4H all the way on the highway.
-Now this being my first 4-wheel drive and me being caught up in the 4×4 hype, I forgot to disengage the 4H mode.
+It had chunky BF ATs fitted.
+I slowed down a bit and poked my head out the window to try and see what was up, only to realize, I’d been driving in 4H all the way on the highway.
+Now this being my first 4WD and me being caught up in the 4×4 hype, I forgot to disengage the 4H mode.
 My heart almost sank to my toes.
-I immediately stopped the vehicle, jumped out and had a look around.
-I checked to see if I’ve damaged any drivetrain components or my tires.
+I immediately stopped the vehicle, jumped out, and had a look around.
+I checked to see if I’d damaged any drivetrain components or my tires.

-Here is a brief explanation about drivetrain binding
+Here is a brief explanation of drivetrain binding

 4 Wheel Drive Locks Up When Turning

 This effect causes your vehicle to under-steer heavily, gears to get jammed and makes steering very difficult and even jerky.
 This phenomenon is caused by the front wheels battling the rotational force coming from the front drive shaft as it tries to slow down the front wheels, causing the massive under-steer effect.
 You should avoid engaging 4WD on a high traction surface at all costs.
 The longer you drive in that mode, you risk serious damage to your drive-train components and you will find it increasingly difficult to remove it from 4WD mode and switch back to 2WD mode.

 4WD Binding – How To Fix Transmission Wind-Up